Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 The aarti begins

-Bells, conch, bhajans, the lighting of the lamps, and the offering of fire and flowers to the river.
-The whole ceremony lasts around 30 to 60 minutes depending on the ghat.
+Bells, conch, bhajans, lamps lit and offered to the river.
+The ceremony lasts 30 to 60 minutes, depending on the ghat.

 After